NorthForge3D/Northforge3D-Trident/README.md

 - A drop-in Voron derivative
 - A recommended build at this stage

+- It will be a modded Voron Trident, with dual gantry printing.
+-
-If you’d like to follow the progress—and get updates as the Trident and Deuce evolve—you can start here:
+If you’d like to follow the progress—and get updates as this build and eventually our printer the Deuce evolve—you can start here:

 👉 **Follow the Trident Build and the Deuce as They Evolve**
 https://northforge3d.com/forge-with-us/